Do I need a party wall agreement?

 When do I need a party wall agreement?

-- It also includes garden walls built over a boundary and excavations close to a neighbour’s property (within three or six meters, depending on the depth of the new foundations).
+It also includes garden walls built over a boundary and excavations close to a neighbour’s property (excavations within three to six meters of your neighbour’s property, depending on the depth of the new foundations).

 Obtaining permission for party wall building works

-- Or a surveyor has to be appointed to prepare a Party Wall Award (the agreed document outlining how the works should progress)
+Or, a surveyor has to be appointed to prepare a Party Wall Award (the agreed document outlining how the works should progress).
+Instantly find qualified local Party Wall Surveyors with our free Party Wall Surveyor service.

 Serving a party wall notice

-Serving notice can be done for free, using appropriate standard forms or by a party wall surveyor for a flat fee (approx. £65.00 plus VAT).
+Serving a party wall notice can be done for free, using appropriate standard forms or by a party wall surveyor for a flat fee.
 A letter of acknowledgement for the neighbour to complete and return is usually included.

 A homeowner has to give two months written notice on building works which affect a party wall or boundary, or one month’s notice for excavations.